AnhDucVu-Hust/agents_llm/README.md

 ## Further Improvement
 - Apply KnowledgeGraph RAG technique (The retrieve phase and memory stream seem like concept of RAG) where each agent and object is a node and edge between them is the relationship.

+# UPDATE (06/01/2025)

+## Better Context and Agent Description
+Add more information to personas for uniqueness and to guide how they interact with everything and talk with each other.
+Information includes:
+- **Interests**
+- **Relationship Goals**
+- **Communication Style**
+- **Compatibility Metric**

+---

+## Guidance for Chat and Interactions
+Add guidance to prompts for more interesting conversation content:

+> "They are two participants in a dating show, where individuals are paired to form romantic connections, and same-gender participants engage in friendly, supportive conversations.
+The show’s purpose is to create meaningful relationships, celebrate friendships, and explore emotional connections in a fun and respectful environment.
+> As a participant, follow these principles during the conversation:
+> - **If they are of opposite genders:** Be genuine, express your emotions openly, and explore romantic possibilities.
+Discuss interests, life goals, and what you're seeking in a partner while maintaining a playful and flirty tone to make the conversation interesting.
+Feel free to make sexy jokes comfortably.
+Avoid being too serious or formal.
+> - **If they are of the same gender:** Build friendships, offer advice, and discuss feelings about the experience.
+Respect differences and handle any competition over romantic interests in a supportive and fair way.
+> - **Overall:** Be kind, respectful, and focus on making the most of this unique experience.
+Avoid manipulation, gossip, or aggression."

+---

+## Relationship Memory
+There are cases where, during the creation of conversations between two personas, the retrieval function misses node information about the relationship between them or their thoughts about each other.

+The **relationship memory** is very important because it summarizes what they have talked about, so adding relationships as a part of the scratch memory ensures better retrieval.

+The relationship memory is also added to prompts related to conversations (e.g., deciding to talk or not, determining the next line of conversation, etc.).
+This way, when they talk, at least they know what has happened between them.

+Additionally, the **load history function** must be adjusted to update the relationship into memory.

+---

+## Reflection Function
+Adjust the prompts for summarizing conversations, planning conversations, and memo updates to focus on emotions, thoughts, and schedules for a better understanding of the personas' context.